Dive bomber: Interwar era

 The British Air Ministry issued Specification 4/34 in 1934 for a ground attack aircraft with dive bombing capability.
 The Hawker Henley was a two-seat version of the Battle of Britain-winning Hawker Hurricane.
-It was fast at almost 300 mph at sea level and 450 mph in a dive, but development was delayed when Hurricane development took priority.
+It was fast, at almost 300 mph at sea level and 450 mph in a dive, but development was delayed when Hurricane development took priority.
 Just 200 were built and it was relegated to target towing.
-The RAF ordered the US-built Vultee A-31 Vengeance in 1943, but it too was similarly relegated to target towing after a brief operation period in secondary theatres.
+The RAF ordered the US-built Vultee A-31 Vengeance in 1943, but it, too, was similarly relegated to target towing after a brief operation period in secondary theatres.

-The Curtiss SBC Helldiver was a biplane dive bomber that had been taken aboard the USS Yorktown (CV-5) in 1934, but it was slow at 234 mph.
-Fifty ex-US Navy examples were flown to Halifax, Nova Scotia by Curtiss pilots and embarked on the French aircraft carrier Béarn in a belated attempt to help France, which surrendered whilst they were mid-Atlantic.
+The Curtiss SBC Helldiver was a biplane dive bomber that had been taken aboard the USS Yorktown (CV-5) in 1934, but it was slow, at 234 mph.
+Fifty ex-US Navy examples were flown to Halifax, Nova Scotia, by Curtiss pilots and embarked on the French aircraft carrier Béarn in a belated attempt to help France, which surrendered while they were mid-Atlantic.
 Five airframes left behind in Halifax later reached the RAF, which quickly relegated them to the status of ground instructional airframes for the training of mechanics.

 The Japanese introduced the Aichi D3A Val monoplane as a successor to the biplane Aichi D1A in 1940, with trials aboard the carriers Kaga and Akagi.
 It was to prove a potent weapon against surface ships.

 Only the Wehrmacht learned from the Battle of Cambrai (1917) in using dive bombers in conjunction with tanks.
-The writings of Britain's Colonel J. F. C. Fuller a staff officer and Basil Liddell-Hart (a military journalist) propounded the concept of mobile tank forces supported by ground-attack aircraft creating a breakthrough.
+The writings of Britain's Colonel J. F. C. Fuller, a staff officer, and Basil Liddell-Hart (a military journalist) propounded the concept of mobile tank forces supported by ground-attack aircraft creating a breakthrough.
 These were eagerly studied by the German army officer Heinz Guderian, who created the combination of Panzers and dive bombers that later proved so potent in Poland and France.
 The Ju 87 Stuka could be used as aerial artillery moving far ahead of the main forces with Panzers to smash enemy strong points without waiting for the horse-drawn artillery to catch up.
-It was central to the concept of Blitzkrieg which required close co-ordination between aircraft and tanks by radio.
+It was central to the concept of Blitzkrieg, which required close co-ordination between aircraft and tanks by radio.

 The RAF had chosen the single-engined Fairey Battle and the twin-engined Bristol Blenheim as its tactical bombers.
 Both were level bombers with similar bomb-loads and entered service in 1937.
 The US Army Air Corps (USAAC) adopted the Douglas A-20 Havoc, first flying in January 1939, for a similar role, although originally ordered by France.
 Many were also supplied to the Soviet Air Force, which also used the Ilyushin Il-2 Sturmovik ground-attack aircraft in huge numbers.
 None of these were dive bombers.
-No Allied Air Force operated a modern dive bomber at the outbreak of the Second World War, although both the Royal Navy and the US Navy had shipboard dive bombers.
+No Allied air force operated a modern dive bomber at the outbreak of the Second World War, although both the Royal Navy and the US Navy had shipboard dive bombers.